soumyadepp/react-celery-redis-fastapi/README.md

 ### Setting up the backend, broker and worker

-- After cloning the repository, create a Python virtualenv in your local using the command:
+- After cloning the repository, create a Python virtualenv in the project root using the command:

   ```bash
   python -m venv celery_test_venv
   ```

-- Create a .env file and paste the following in it:
+- Create a .env file in the project root and paste the following in it:

   ```python
   CELERY_RESULT_BROKER="redis://localhost:6379/0"